The Pantheon Iconic Rome Offers You A Rooftop To Watch The Sun Set

 Rome’s historic centre encapsulates the heart and inspires the mind.
 Not only do the wall tell tales millennia old, but its people carry the traditions of a society that shaped so many others.
 So it is with Rome’s most interesting architecture.
 Restricted by tight legislation, there are no modern Hadid-esque buildings, no soaring scrapers built with Chinese investment and no Kapoor style objects to gape and gander upon.

-Designed by Marco Piva of Studio Architettura and inspired by the geometry of the nearby 2000-year-old Pantheon, each room nods subtly to what is regarded by some as the best-preserved building from Ancient Rome.
+Designed by Studio Architettura Marco Piva and inspired by the geometry of the nearby 2000-year-old Pantheon, each room nods subtly to what is regarded by some as the best-preserved building from Ancient Rome.
 Part of Mariott’s Autograph Collection of hotels, it is also home to two restaurants managed by Michelin-Starred Chef Francesco Apreda.

-Location Set in the heart of the Eternal City, The Pantheon Iconic Hotel Rome is located in a unique position just a few minutes’ walk from the Spanish steps, Trevi Fountain and Piazza Navona.
+Set in the heart of the Eternal City, The Pantheon Iconic Hotel Rome is located in a unique position, around the corner from the Pantheon and just a few minutes’ walk from the Spanish steps, Trevi Fountain and Piazza Navona.

 The Divinity Terrace Lounge Bar offers a more relaxed setting with space for 30 guests.
-The Divinity Restaurants has both indoor and outdoor seating and serves up a mixture of traditional and Japanese inspired cuisine.
+The Divinity Restaurant has both indoor and outdoor seating and serves up a mixture of traditional, Japanese and Indian inspired cuisine due to Chef Apreda's abroad working experience.